NeotropicSAS/kuwaiba-docs/user/en/src/queries/README.md

 ## Using Scripted Queries

+This option allows us to create queries using Groovy scripts.
+The queries created with these scripts have low-level access to the application's database.
+Thanks to the use of scripts, it is possible to reuse these scripted queries in other modules of the application outside the queries module, allowing precise data retrieval and manipulation.

+For example, the queries created in the *ospman.geo* pool as seen in Figure 25 are used to perform geographical queries.
+Refer to the [Outside Plant Management](../physical/ospman/README.md#map-tools) for more details.

+> **Information**
-This option allows us to create queries using Groovy scripts the creation of scripts is beyond the scope of this document; however, you can find more detail and examples in the scripts provided by the application.
+the creation of scripted query is beyond the scope of this document; however, you can find more detail and examples in the scripts available in this [repository](https://sourceforge.net/p/kuwaiba/code/HEAD/tree/server/trunk/scripts/scripted-queries/).

 To start, locate **Scripted Builder** in the main window of the module, as shown in Figure 25.

 |![Query Builder](images/queries_scripted.png)|
 |:--:|